-So, yes, there's always the usual.
-Pumpkin pie.
+Don't forget the sweet endings!
+So, yes, there's always the usual, pumpkin pie.
 It's hard to argue that it's played out, though, since we only eat it like once a year…at Thanksgiving.

-That said, if you're looking for a pumpkiny something to serve that isn't pie, we offer up this recipe.
+That said, if you're looking for a pumpkin-y something to serve that isn't pie, we offer up this recipe.
 It's easy to make in advance.
-You can serve warmed (it just needs a little warming in the oven before serving) or at room temp.
-And it's great to send people home with should everyone be a little overstuffed to eat dessert.
-(This happens basically every year at our holiday celebration).
+You can serve it warmed (it just needs a little heating in the oven before serving) or at room temp.
+And it's great to send people home with if everyone is a little overstuffed to eat dessert.
 Each bar can be individually packed or wrapped in plastic wrap and sent home with your family.
 Piece of cake…errr…cookie bar.
 Plus, these bars have some great texture to them, which we find to be more fulfilling than pumpkin pie.
-Just our two cents.
+Just our two cents...

 Pumpkin Spice Pie

-Okay okay okay.
-So we just talked smack about pumpkin pie and now we're presenting you with a recipe for one?
+OK, OK, OK, so we just talked smack about pumpkin pie and now we're presenting you with a recipe for one?
 Yeah.
 We know.
 But some folks are traditionalists and love their pumpkin pie.
-And we happened to have this recipe in the desserts ("Sweet Endings") section our our website so…
+And we happened to have this recipe so…

-Here's why we like this recipe over store-bought pumpkin pie: it's really creamy, it's got a kick (we make our crust with ginger snaps!), and the flavors in the pumpkin part are pretty amazing because we use our own pumpkin spice blend (which rocks if we don't say so ourselves).
+Here's why we like this recipe over store-bought pumpkin pie: It's really creamy, it's got a kick (we make our crust with ginger snaps!), and the flavors are pretty amazing because we use our own pumpkin spice blend (which rocks if we don't say so ourselves).

 Top the pie with some whipped cream (and a sprinkling of cinnamon or nutmeg) and this takes pumpkin pie to a place you didn't know it could go.
 And it cooks in just 35 minutes!
-(We usually prep it the day before and then bake it during dinner clean-up to give everyone an eating break).
+(We usually prep it the day before and then bake it during dinner clean-up to give everyone an eating break.)
+Check out the recipe.

 REPURPOSED (AND STILL TASTY!)
 LEFTOVERS